francisarcas/homebills/README.md

 - Projected expenses cannot be edited directly (by design)
 - Maximum 3-year projection for recurring bills
 - Requires manual profile creation in database
+- Settlement calculation for 2 users only (requires custom logic for 3+ users)

 ## 📞 Contact